viper-010/Python_YT/03-Modules-and-Pip/Tutorial.md

 - Some libraries (like pandas) have their own dependencies (e.g., NumPy, dateutil).

 ## Analogy:
--Your code = Recipe 🍲
+- Your code = Recipe 🍲
--Dependencies = Ingredients 🥕🍅
+- Dependencies = Ingredients 🥕🍅
--pip/conda = Grocery delivery service 🛒
+- pip/conda = Grocery delivery service 🛒

 ---